darkspace/AuraSense/README.md

 First, if you have the official Asus Aura Sync Utility installed, you will need to disable 'LightingService' service by setting it's Startup Type to Disabled in the Windows Service Control panel.
 Otherwise the services will be fighting for control.

-Place AURA_SDK.DLL and AuraSense.exe in the same folder of your choosing.
+Place AURA_SDK.DLL, AuraSense.xml, and AuraSense.exe in the same folder of your choosing.
+A prebuilt exe is located under the Release folder.
 Open an Administrator command prompt to install as a service:
 ```
 AuraSense.exe -service
 ```